 “My goal is to help patients with a personal treatment plan based on their abilities and time constraints.”

-Dr. Waverly is a fellowship-trained podiatrist/foot and ankle physician providing comprehensive foot and ankle care with an extensive background in non-surgical and surgical treatment.
+Dr. Waverly is a foot and ankle surgeon/podiatrist providing comprehensive foot and ankle care with an extensive background in non-surgical and surgical treatment.

 Language(s) - English

-As a native of Beaverton, Oregon, Brett Waverly, DPM, has returned west and is proud to call Corvallis home.
-He earned his bachelor’s of science from California Lutheran University in Thousand Oaks, CA. He then completed residency training at Regions Hospital in St Paul, MN, a level I trauma center and a teaching affiliate of the University of Minnesota.
+As a native of Beaverton, Oregon, Brett J. Waverly, DPM, has returned west and is proud to call Corvallis home.
+He earned his bachelor’s of science from California Lutheran University in Thousand Oaks, CA. He completed his medical education at Western University of Health Sciences in Pomona, CA. He then completed residency training at Regions Hospital in St Paul, MN, a level I trauma center and a teaching affiliate of the University of Minnesota.
 There he focused on lower extremity trauma, foot and ankle reconstruction, and various elective procedures in arthritis, arthroscopy, bunions, flatfoot deformity, and hammertoes.
 He served as Chief Resident in his final year of residency training.
 Following residency, he pursued a fellowship in advanced foot and ankle reconstruction and research at Weil Foot and Ankle Institute under world-renowned foot and ankle surgeons.